 Careers in Art History

-Recent alumni of Willamette’s Department of Art History have pursued graduate degrees at institutions such as Harvard University, the University of California, Santa Barbara, and the University of Oregon, among others.
-Current students and alumni, for example, have also pursued recent internship and career opportunities with The New Yorker, The Denver Art Museum, and The Art Institute of Chicago, The Corning Museum of Glass, and several other noted institutions.
+Recent alumni of Willamette’s Department of Art History have pursued graduate degrees at institutions such as Harvard University, the University of California, Santa Barbara, and the University of Oregon.
+Current students and alumni have also pursued recent internship and career opportunities with The New Yorker, The Denver Art Museum, and The Art Institute of Chicago, The Corning Museum of Glass, and several other noted institutions.

 Graduates of our program have secured employment in a wide range of professions, including art conservation science, primary and secondary school teaching, business, law, photography and many other fields.
-For ideas about ways in which a major or minor in Art History can be applied to various professions, see our web page "Career Opportunities," and also the site “Career Alternatives for Art Historians.”
+For ideas about ways in which a major or minor in Art History can be applied to various professions, see our web pages "Career Opportunities" and “Career Alternatives for Art Historians.”

 The Art History major program is comprised of a core of three introductory courses (ARTH 115, 116, and 117) designed to build basic visual literacy, which explore the significant monuments and themes in Western art from prehistoric times to the twenty-first century.
 The core also includes a course (ARTH 362W), intended for more advanced students of art history, which surveys the most significant interdisciplinary theories and methodologies used by art historians.